Overview - updated January 2026

 Getting back to the start from the turn around point – if you don’t want to do an out-and-back walk

 The best way to get back to the start using public transport is to catch the 584 bus – a 700m walk.
 Walk north west along the path at the edge of the grassed area part of the Reserve.
 After about 300m the path comes out at the end of a Cul de Sac, which is Peel Street.
 Head south east along Peel Street through one round about.
 The next round about is at Mandurah Terrace.
-Turn left into Mandurah Terrace and the bus stop is about 150m along.
+Continue along Peel Street and the bus stop is about 50m along.
+Take the bus heading north.
+Get off the bus at the bus stop just passed Tindale Street on Mandurah Terrace.
+Walk north through the park next to Mandurah Terrace and turn left into Orion Road.
+The carpark is at the end of Orion Road, about 400m.

 Summary of the walk